Object2VR 4 Docs / Table of Contents

 We provide a package format to make it easy for you to embed your panoramas on your CMS site or blog.
 Below are the instructions for Drupal.

-Pano2VR includes a local web server built in to the software.
+A local web server is built in to the software.
 It simulates an active web server so you can view your project locally (browsers restrict local viewing for security reasons).

 These pages detail the entire workspace and settings.